Kubian Attestation.

 Basic Backed by a Trusted Execution Environment (TEE).
 Secure, but utilizing the main processor's secure enclave.

 NotTrusted Unable to determine or was generated from Software-Level.
-Other wise NotTrusted is usually a common sign of the device / application being compromised.
+A common sign of the device / application being compromised.

 General state of the operating environment.
-A safe device will return Normal.
+A safe device returns Normal internally.
+Anything else results in an Unauthorized or Forbidden response.

 Standing Signals Triggered